CsabaDu/CsabaDu.DynamicTestData.NUnit/README.md

 ## Version 2.0.0-beta Foreword

-The `CsabaDu.DynamicTestData` framework has undergone a major transformation in version **2.0.0-beta**, introducing a wide range of enhancements while preserving its original foundation.
+The `CsabaDu.DynamicTestData.NUnit` framework has undergone a major transformation in version **2.0.0-beta**, introducing a wide range of enhancements while preserving its original foundation.

-The core components from the 1.x.x series — particularly the `TestDataTypes.*` namespaces and the `DynamicDataSource` class — remain central to the framework.
-However, even these familiar types have received **small but breaking changes** to align with the new architecture.

 This release introduces powerful new capabilities:
 - **Test data conversion** to any type of test data row